manuelhuber/ReactiveProgramming/index.md

 **Promises**

 Alternatively you can use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 A promise represents a value which is not present by the time the promise is created.
-A request is handeld asynchronous but returns a value like a synchronous function.
+A request is handled asynchronous but returns a value like a synchronous function.
 Let's take a look at the syntax:

 ```javascript
 var myPromise = new Promise(function(resolve, reject) {